elastisys/terms/terms-of-service.md

     Audit logs for the database (PostgreSQL), e.g., which query was executed by which user when, can be enabled upon request.
 - Metrics, e.g., synchronization latency, number of requests per second, CPU usage, memory usage, disk I/O, and network I/O.

-The Customers can view monitoring data through the monitoring endpoints of Compliant Kubernetes.
+The Customers can view monitoring data through the monitoring endpoints of Welkin.

-Retention times of additional services are the same as the Compliant Kubernetes environment that hosts them.
+Retention times of additional services are the same as the Welkin environment that hosts them.
 See A1.2.

 ## A3.3 Customer access

-Out-of-cluster Authorized User access is performed via OpenID and RBACs, covered by audit logs (included in Compliant Kubernetes).
+Out-of-cluster Authorized User access is performed via OpenID and RBACs, covered by audit logs (included in Welkin).
 In addition, NetworkPolicies can be used to control access to Additional Services from selected microservices of the Customer Application.

 For PostgreSQL and RabbitMQ, the Customer is given user access with privileges to delegate access to other Authorized Users and Customer Applications, as required.
 For Redis, access is controlled via NetworkPolicies only, i.e., no usernames and passwords.